 The City of Goldsboro will continue to seek opportunities to partner with other agencies and non-profit organizations to overcome the gaps in service delivery.
-The City will work with the Down East Coalition (Eastpointe) to coordinate the efforts to reduce the number of homeless individuals.
 The City will also seek funding to provide housing solutions to reduce the number of homeless.

-- Provide an interdepartmental plan for housing, economic development, and social services that will inform the Anti-poverty strategy. - Facilitate greater efficiency in the use of resources through collaboration and coordination among departments and agencies - Encourage information dissemination regarding projects and programs.
+- Provide an interdepartmental plan for housing, economic development, and social services that will inform the anti-poverty strategy. - Facilitate greater efficiency in the use of resources through collaboration and coordination among departments and agencies

+• Encourage information dissemination regarding projects and programs.